-Keywords: Parallel Glyphs, parallel coordinates, star glyphs, multi-dimensional data sets, 3D visualization.
+Keywords: Parallel coordinates, star glyphs, multi-dimensional data sets, 3D visualization.

-1 INTRODUCTION
+1 Introduction

-Parallel Coordinates are a powerful visual representation of multidimensional data due to their capacity to display the entire dataset while supporting interactions that lead to identification of relationships among items and among dimensions [6, 7].
+Parallel Coordinates are a powerful visual representation of multidimensional data due to their capacity to display the entire dataset while supporting interactions that lead to identification of relationships among items and among dimensions [6, 5].
 Several researchers have been working on methods for improving aspects of their capability to support visual analysis of multi-dimensional data.
-The main motivation for developing a new visual representation is to address the problem of overlapping polylines.
-When two or more items in the data have the same values for a subset of the attributes, the polylines drawn to show each item may overlap, depending on the order in which the attributes are plotted.
-This artifact frequently occurs in Parallel Coordinates when even a very small number of data items are shown.
+The main motivation for developing this visual representation is to address the problem of overlapping polylines.
+This artifact frequently occurs in Parallel Coordinates when even a very small number of data items is shown.
 In this case it is hard to read the visualization to determine the values of dimension for a specific data item.
 In addition, due to the nature of Parallel Coordinates the order in which data items are plotted is lost.
-In cases where this order is meaningful we lose the ability to compare the development of data values along one dimension or to compare it with another dimension.
-In contrast, evaluating trends in the order of data values for one dimension is easy with the Star Glyph visualization.
-However, because the Star Glyph visualization is spatially separate, direct comparisons between two glyphs are error prone.
+In cases where this order is meaningful we lose the capability to compare the development of data values along one dimension or to compare it with another dimension.
+In contrast, evaluating trends in the order of data values for one dimension is not an issue in the Star Glyph visualization.
+Unfortunately, due to Star Glyphs being spatially separate visualizations they exhibit other disadvantages such as difficulties with direct comparisons between two glyphs.

-In this paper we introduce Parallel Glyphs, a new visualization to overcome these problems.
-Our technique extends 2D Parallel Coordinates into the third dimension and naturally connects them with Star Glyphs.
-We show that, in fact, Parallel Coordinates and Star Glyphs are orthogonal to each other and that they belong to a continuum of visualization techniques.
-We enrich this technique by applying colour scales to the 3D Parallel Glyphs to support comparison and selection tasks in 3D.
-In addition, we demonstrate that the new interaction methods that are possible in 3D such as a ring ruler enhances comparison of data values and can lead users to entirely new insights into the data.
+In our paper we introduce Parallel Glyphs to overcome these problems.
+The new visualization technique extends 2D Parallel Coordinates into the third dimension and naturally connects them with Star Glyphs.
+We show that, in fact, Parallel Coordinates and Star

+Glyphs are orthogonal to each other and that they belong to a continuum of visualization techniques.
+We enrich this new technique by applying color scales to the 3D Parallel Glyphs to support comparison and selection task in 3D.
+In addition, we demonstrate that the new interaction methods that are possible in 3D such as a ring ruler can lead to entirely new insights into the data and also support comparison of data values.

 The remainder of this paper is organized as follows.
 In the next section we review previous work that is related to our own technique.
-In the following section we introduce our concept of Parallel Glyphs and discuss the use of colour scales with the new visualization.
+In the following section we introduce our concept of Parallel Glyphs and discuss the use of color scales with the new visualization.
 Section 4 addresses new interaction techniques that are possible with Parallel Glyphs.
 Then, we present a short case study that illustrates the application of our technique to a specific data set.
-Finally, we give a conclusion and suggest directions for future work.
+Finally, we give a conclusion and suggest some directions for future work.